DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 **Continous Space Environement**.
 To increase the learning speed of the algroithm an 20 agend spaced envirnoment is used.
 Where every agend adds its expiereance to a replaybuffer which is shared by all agents and the network (critic & actor) are there for updated the equivalent amoutn of times.

 The development of the agent is a two step process:
-*First implementeing the the given agent* from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) and making some adjustments and
+*1) implementeing the the given agent* from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) and making some adjustments and
-*second tuning the hyper parameters* so that the agent collectings enough rewards to solve this problem.
+*2) tuning the hyper parameters* so that the agent collectings enough rewards to solve this problem.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.